-While the impact of Novel Coronavirus Infectious Disease on domestic economic activities has weakened, the impact on the credit risk of debtors remains unclear.
+While the impact of Novel Coronavirus Infectious Disease on domestic economic activities has been gradually resolved because the restriction of going out has been lifted in accordance with the reclassification of Novel Coronavirus into Class 5, the impact on future business activities of debtors remains unclear due to the termination of public support such as subsidies, the impact on labor shortage caused by Novel Coronavirus Infectious Disease and the transformation of consumer behavior.
 Accordingly, the allowance for loan losses is estimated as follows.
-The Bank and certain consolidated subsidiaries of the Bank expect credit losses from some debtors due to deterioration of business performance and cash flows, and the Bank and certain consolidated subsidiaries of the Bank collect latest detailed information as much as possible and determines the debtor classification based on the future prospects to calculate the allowance for loan losses.
-In addition, for some debtors in certain industries whose business activities have been significantly affected by Novel Coronavirus Infectious Disease, the Bank of and certain consolidated subsidiaries of the Bank calculate the amount of expected credit losses with additional necessary adjustments considering the uncertainty of future prospects and credit risk.
-The assumption of the impact of Novel Coronavirus Infectious Disease is uncertain, and actual credit losses may exceed the expected credit losses if the deterioration of debtors' business performance and the period required for recovery exceed the assumption based on the latest available information due to sluggish consumer spending and stagnant production activities.
+The Bank and certain consolidated subsidiaries of the Bank expect credit losses from some debtors due to delayed recovery of business performance and deterioration of cash flows caused by that, and the Bank and certain consolidated subsidiaries of the Bank collect latest detailed information as much as possible and determines the debtor classification based on the future prospects to calculate the allowance for loan losses.
+In addition, for some debtors in certain industries whose financial condition have been significantly affected by Novel Coronavirus Infectious Disease and then the significant impacts remain in future business activities, the Bank and certain consolidated subsidiaries of the Bank calculate the amount of expected credit losses with additional necessary adjustments considering the uncertainty of future prospects and credit risk.
+The assumption of the impact of Novel Coronavirus Infectious Disease is uncertain, and actual credit losses may exceed the expected credit losses if the period required for recovery of debtors' business performance exceed the assumption based on the latest available information due to sluggish consumer spending and stagnant production activities.